-If your vehicle is showing signs of a rough idle, loss of power, or even a “Check Engine” light warning, there’s a good chance that your Mass Air Flow (MAF) sensor is dirty.
+If your vehicle shows signs of a rough idle, loss of power, or even a “Check Engine” light warning, there’s a good chance your Mass Air Flow (MAF) sensor is dirty.

-These days, most fuel-injected engines are equipped with a MAF sensor; this device measures the amount (and density) of air entering the engine.
-The computer then uses this information to determine how much fuel must be injected into the engine.
+These days, most fuel-injected engines are equipped with an MAF sensor; this device measures the volume of air entering the engine.
+The computer then uses this information to determine how much fuel must be injected into the motor.

 Signs of a dirty MAF sensor include:

 - Excessive emissions